3vilM33pl3/hexweb/content/posts/simplepawn.md

 	return SimplePawnMovementComponent;
 }
 ```
 UE4 uses reflection to determine if there is a custom movement component.
-Implementing this method which
+Implementing this method which immediately returns the movement component,
-immediately returns the movement component, instead of looking it up, is more efficient.
+instead of looking it up, is more efficient.

+## Executing
+Enable `View Plugin Content`